 Castellum defines risk as an uncertainty factor that may affect the company’s ability to achieve its objectives.
 Risk management aims at balancing the desire to limit risk and achieving objectives.
 In order to assess the effect of identified risks, an internal risk rating is conducted in which each risk is assessed, from the perspectives of impact and probability.
 For more information about the method see method for risk assessment and sensitivity analysis further down on this page.
 This process determines if the risk should be further monitored (Monitor), if actions should be taken (Focus) or if it can be handled through standard review and management (Review).

 To facilitate risk management, Castellum has chosen to classify risks into the following categories:

 • Business environment — risks due to the influence of external factors and events

 • Strategic risks — risks associated with reputation or the ownership of Castellum’s property portfolio

-• Operational risks — risks associated with routine administration of Castellum’s property holdings
+• Operational risks — risks associated with the routine administration of Castellum’s property holdings

-• Sustainability risks — risks associated with environment, corporate responsibility and/or liability risks
+• Sustainability risks — risks associated with the environment, corporate responsibility and/or liability risks

 • People — risks associated with our employees and the people in and around our properties